Inrixia/Floatplane-Downloader/wiki/docker.md

 ```

 - **[path]** should be replaced with a directory on your machine to hold persistent data.
-- Setting the Quickstart environment variable to true will create an interactive terminal to walk you through setting up the downloader.
+- `runQuickstartPrompts=true` will ensure inital setup prompts are given to walk you through setting up the downloader.

-**After going through the Quickstart, run without quickstart prompts:**
+## Headless
+If authenticating without `runQuickstartPrompts` you will need to watch the **console output** for the login url!
 ```dockerfile
     $ docker run \
     	-v [path]:/fp/db \